lolPix/lolPix/README.md

 You need a server running Linux.

+Dependencies for Ubuntu: `libidn11-dev libicu-dev libjemalloc-dev libreadline-dev zlib1g-dev yarn node libsqlite3-dev postgresql-server-dev-11`

-1. Create a new user: `adduser lolpix`
+1. Create a new user: `adduser --disabled-login lolpix`
 2. Clone the repo (as the new user): `git clone https://github.com/lolPix/lolPix.git ~/lolPix`
 3. Install and configure redis
     - Redis should only listen on `localhost:6379`